 And winter, spring, summer or fall, I’m always up for comfort food.

 So please enjoy this Cuban Chicken Stew with Alcaparrado.
 The cooking process and your results!

-- 4 medium-sized garlic cloves stems removed and roughly chopped
+- 4 medium-sized garlic cloves, stems removed, roughly chopped

 - ¾- pounds Idaho Russet potato peeled and cut into bite-sized pieces

-- 1 cup chopped roasted, peeled red pepper -- from about 1 large red bell pepper (here's How to Roast and Peel a Pepper)
+- 1 cup roasted red pepper (click here for How to Roast and Peel a Pepper), peeled and roughly chopped

 - ¼ cup capers